scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The Control Plane PKI lays the foundation for the authentication procedures in SCION by providing each AS within a specific ISD with a certified key pair.
 These keys enable the authentication of all control plane messages - every AS and endpoint can verify all control plane messages by following the certificate chain.

 The relying party needs to be able to discover and obtain new or updated cryptographic material.
-For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a path construction beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
+For the control plane messages, this is simplified by the observation that the sender of a message (e.g. of a Path Construction Beacon during path exploration or a path segment during a path lookup) always has all the cryptographic material to verify it.
 Thus, the receiver can always immediately obtain all the cryptographic material from the message originator.

 As the corresponding PKI messaging only occurs when the control plane is already communicating, these requests to obtain cryptographic material are not prone to additional denial of service attacks.
 We refer to the security considerations of {{I-D.dekater-scion-controlplane}} for a more detailed description of DoS vulnerabilities of control plane messages.